 Distribute requests evenly

 Calculate your rate limit allowance and distribute requests evenly across the time window.
-For example, with a limit of 1,000 RPS, you can send up to 60,000 requests per minute if distributed evenly.
+For example, with a limit of 1,000 RPS, you can send up to 60,000 requests per minute when distributed evenly.

 Upgrade to Enterprise